 Which Beatitude was Sr. Dorothy Stang reading when she was killed?
 Each of us get to choose one.
 Here at the Sr. Dorothy Stang Center, we choose: “Blessed are those who have nothing, for they shall inherit the land.”
 Now let’s get to work!

-By 2013, the Dorothy Stang Center for Social Justice and Community Engagement will be nationally recognized for its leadership in fostering community engagement programs, and events that inspire social and environmental justice.
+By 2013, the Sr. Dorothy Stang Center for Social Justice and Community Engagement will be nationally recognized for its leadership in fostering community engagement programs, and events that inspire social and environmental justice.
 Housed in a facility that is organized to encourage open communication, dialogue, and activism – including community art exhibits and performances, seminars, public speaking events, and community action gatherings – the Center will become a dynamic hub that encourages efforts and fosters enthusiasm and creativity for education for the common good.
 The Center will bring together prominent community leaders from the worlds of the arts, community service, government, education, religion, and business to work with our students, staff, administration, faculty, trustees, and alums, and community members from other institutions and associations of higher learning, to explore new knowledge, insights, and opportunities that help make the world a better place for all.